Audio Tags

 Importance of Lower Case Tags

-Every user controlled tag gets turned into lower case, except ISRC, so it's easier to search.
+Every value in a user controlled tag gets turned into lower case, so it's easier to search.
+ISRC is the exception because it's an exact code.
 If this wasn't done then "rock" and "Rock" would be treated as different genres, so it's best to convert any capitals into lower case so there's no confusion when searching those tags.

 Last updated